Exclusive: Medtronic probes insulin pump risks

 The nightmare scenario, according to McAfee, involves a hostile actor launching a potentially fatal attack by taking control of an insulin pump, then ordering it to dump all the insulin in its canister.

-Insulin is a hormone secreted by the pancreas that helps ferry blood sugar into the body's cells.
-In patients with type 1 diabetes, the body makes no insulin, or insulin levels are too low.
-This can cause the blood sugar, or glucose, to rise, a condition known as hyperglycemia.
+Insulin is a hormone secreted by the pancreas that converts glucose into energy.
+In patients with diabetes, the body makes no insulin, or insulin levels are too low.
+This can cause the amount of glucose in the bloodstream to rise, a condition known as hyperglycemia.

 When too much insulin is released into the blood stream, a person's blood sugar can become too low, a condition known as hypoglycemia.
 Symptoms of hypoglycemia range from nausea and confusion to, in severe cases, seizures, coma and death.